SKAARHOJ/rawpanel-lib/Readme.md

 The protocol has 2 versions:

 - The original newline-delimited ASCII based version as supported by all our controllers
-- The newer protobuf based protocol (using container messages with prefixed length) as supported by BluePill and BluePillInside controllers
+- The newer protobuf based protocol (using container messages with prefixed length) as supported by Blue Pill and Blue Pill Inside controllers

 For further documentation take a look at the wiki at https://wiki.skaarhoj.com